onfido/onfido-sdk-ui/README.md

   - `showCountrySelection` (boolean - default: `false`)

-    If only one document type is preselected that is not a passport document, the issuing country selection screen can still be displayed by setting this to `true`
+    If only one document type is preselected that is not a passport document, the issuing country selection screen can still be displayed by setting this to `true`.

     ```javascript
     options: {